ParthM234/AI-CLI-Tool/README.md

 ## Built with
 - Python
-- Google Gemini 2.0 Flash API
+- Google Gemini 2.5 Flash API

+## Other Projects
+- **AI News Summarizer** — Built an automated n8n workflow that fetches top Indian headlines daily, summarizes them using Gemini API, and delivers to Telegram every morning at 9am